TheSpaceDevs/.github/profile/README.md

 ### Latest News ⌛
 - <a href="https://spacenews.com/nasa-postpones-artemis-1-launch-because-of-tropical-storm/" >🔗</a> **[SpaceNews]** NASA postpones Artemis 1 launch because of tropical storm
-- <a href="https://arstechnica.com/science/2022/09/nasa-cancels-artemis-i-launch-attempt-but-will-delay-rollback-decision/" >🔗</a> **[Arstechnica]** NASA cancels Artemis I launch attempt, but will delay roll back decision
+- <a href="https://arstechnica.com/science/2022/09/nasa-cancels-artemis-i-launch-attempt-but-will-delay-rollback-decision/" >🔗</a> **[Arstechnica]** NASA cancels Artemis I launch attempt but delays roll back decision
 - <a href="https://www.nasaspaceflight.com/2022/09/delta-iv-nrol-91/" >🔗</a> **[NASASpaceflight]** Last West Coast Delta IV Heavy to launch with NROL-91
 - <a href="http://www.nasa.gov/press-release/nasa-to-cover-crew-arrival-to-launch-site-flight-readiness-review" >🔗</a> **[NASA]** NASA to Cover Crew Arrival to Launch Site, Flight Readiness Review
 - <a href="https://arstechnica.com/science/2022/09/nasa-seems-to-be-in-full-send-it-mode-for-the-artemis-i-mission/" >🔗</a> **[Arstechnica]** NASA seems to be in full “send it” mode for the Artemis I mission